Zé Luis (footballer, born 1971)

-José Luis Boscolo, known as Zé Luis (born 21 March 1971) is a Brazilian retired footballer.
+José Luis Boscolo, known as Zé Luis (born 21 March 1971) is a Brazilian former professional footballer who played as a forward.

 Club career

 Born in São Paulo, Zé Luis played with the Brazilian sides União São João, Lousano Paulista, Caldense, Taubaté, Platinense, Velo Clube and Ferroviária.
 He also played abroad, with the Serbian side Sartid Smederevo in the 1997–98 First League of FR Yugoslavia, along with two other Brazilians, Endelson and Raul Simplício.
 All three left Sartid at the end of the season.